RPi-Boy/PromptOptimzer/INIT.md

-I want to make a promp optimization website for my company to work internally.
+I want to make a prompt optimization website.
 The website should have the following features:
-1. Login for internal employees only.
+1. Login for users.
-2. A dashboard to upload the test questions as json or txt file.
+2. A button that allows users to upload the test questions as json or txt file.
 This file will have all the questions in it.
 3. There should be a text window to enter a system prompt.
 4. There should be an options button that will let the user select a question from the uploaded file.
 5. The selected question should be shown in a text field.